EnigmaCurry/dry_agent/README.md

 make get-url
 ```

-If the user account you're running in has a web browser, you can also
+If the user account you're running as has a web browser, you can also
 use `make open` to directly open the app.

 ### Authorize SSH service